Skip to main content

 The experience of waking up feeling unrested, even after what should have been a full night in bed, is a common and deeply frustrating biological signal.
 This feeling is your body communicating a disruption in its most critical restorative process.

-Understanding the of any therapy, including peptide therapy, on your sleep begins with appreciating the intricate biological choreography that governs this nightly state of repair.
+Understanding the long-term implications of any therapy, including peptide therapy, on your sleep begins with appreciating the intricate biological choreography that governs this nightly state of repair.
 Your sleep is not a simple period of inactivity.
 It is an active, highly structured process, a finely tuned performance conducted by your endocrine and nervous systems.
 The quality of this performance dictates your cognitive function, your metabolic health, your emotional resilience, and the very pace at which you age.

 At the heart of this process is your sleep architecture.
 This term describes the cyclical pattern of different sleep stages you progress through each night.
 Think of it as a blueprint for nightly restoration.
 The two main types of sleep are Non-Rapid Eye Movement (NREM) sleep and Rapid Eye Movement (REM) sleep.